suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 Download the source code (or get it using a Subversion client) and store it in any location on your harddrive.
 See below for how to check out the source code.

-Then just run "ant jar" in SoundHelix' main directory, which is the directory containing the ant build script (build.xml).
+Then just run "ant clean jar" in SoundHelix' main directory, which is the directory containing the ant build script (build.xml).
 After building, a JAR file (SoundHelix.jar) will have been created in that directory.